santostmd/parallelism/notes/transactional_memory.md

         * Then no other concurrent transaction updated the items
     + Apply all writes and increase the version number
     + Else, abort

+###I read something about Conflict Detection... how does it work?

+So, there are four implementation kinds of conflict detection:

+- Eager detection of conflicts between running transactions
+	- conflict is detected between two accesses to X
+- Eager detection of conflicts. but only against committed transactions
+	- when one transaction tries to commit, the conflict is detected
+- Lazy detection of conflicts, between running transactions
+	- conflict is detected, but transactions are allowed to continue
+- Lazy detection of conflicts, but only against committed transactions
+	- One transaction may continue running even through another has committed a conflict update.
+Once such commit happens, the first transaction is doomed to abort and will be wasting its work.

+So, about this there is something important to retain: there are **read only** transactions and there are **update transactions**.
+A read only transaction is one which the write set has a size equals to zero ; otherwise is an update transaction.

+###And what good is makes for me to know the difference between a read only vs update transaction?

+It is usefull when you learn about MultiVersion Software TM.

+###So, what is Multiversion Software Transaction Memory?

+It is an implemnetation of a STM.

+It allows a transaction to read old values of a recently updated object, after which the transaction may serialize **before** transactions that commited earlier in physical time.

+This hability to "commit in the past" is particularly appealing for long-running read-only transactions, which may otherwise starve in many STM systems, because short-running peers modify data out from under them before they have a chance to finish.